playpauseandstop/bootstrapper/README.rst

 0.5 (2015-01-07)
 ----------------

-+ Do not use ``--download-cache`` option for ``pip>=6.0``.
-More about `pip caching <https://pip.pypa.io/en/latest/reference/pip_install.html#caching>`_
+* Do not use ``--download-cache`` option for ``pip>=6.0``.
+More about new `pip caching <https://pip.pypa.io/en/latest/reference/pip_install.html#caching>`_

 0.4 (2014-08-25)
 ----------------

-+ Exit from bootstrap script if given config file doesn't exist
+* Exit from bootstrap script if given config file doesn't exist
-+ Do not run post-bootstrap hook if environment creation or requirements installation ended with error
+* Do not run post-bootstrap hook if environment creation or requirements installation ended with error

 0.3.1 (2014-03-08)
 ------------------

-+ Fix ``UnboundLocalError`` in function to create virtual environment
+* Fix ``UnboundLocalError`` in function to create virtual environment

 0.3 (2014-03-02)
 ----------------

-+ Do not recreate virtual environment if already working in activated virtual environment
+* Do not recreate virtual environment if already working in activated virtual environment
-+ Colorize error messages if system has pip 1.5+
+* Colorize error messages if system has pip 1.5+
-+ Support multiple command line arguments for pip 1.5 from config files
+* Support multiple command line arguments for pip 1.5 from config files
-+ Ignore double handling of virtualenv/pip errors
+* Ignore double handling of virtualenv/pip errors

 0.2.2 (2013-12-25)
 ------------------

-+ More fixes to MS Windows platform
+* More fixes to MS Windows platform
-+ Ability to use ``{pip}`` in bootstrap.cfg as path to pip different in MS Windows and Unix systems
+* Ability to use ``{pip}`` in bootstrap.cfg as path to pip different in MS Windows and Unix systems
-+ Store full traceback on interrupting workflow or unexcepted error
+* Store full traceback on interrupting workflow or unexcepted error

 0.2.1 (2013-12-20)
 ------------------

-+ Fix installing requirements in venv on MS Windows platform
+* Fix installing requirements in venv on MS Windows platform

 0.2 (2013-12-18)
 ----------------

-+ Full support of MS Windows platform
+* Full support of MS Windows platform
-+ Ability to use bootstrapper for libraries with only ``setup.py`` as well as for projects with ``requirements.txt`` or other requirements file
+* Ability to use bootstrapper for libraries with only ``setup.py`` as well as for projects with ``requirements.txt`` or other requirements file
-- Remove support of major/minor requirements in favor of `tox
+* Remove support of major/minor requirements in favor of `tox
   <http://tox.readthedocs.org>`_

 0.1.6 (2013-12-17)
 ------------------

-+ Initial support of MS Windows platform
+* Initial support of MS Windows platform

 0.1.5 (2013-06-02)
 ------------------

-+ Real support of Python 3 versions
+* Real support of Python 3 versions
-+ Enable Travis CI support
+* Enable Travis CI support
-+ Refactor bootstrapper to Python module
+* Refactor bootstrapper to Python module

 0.1.4 (2013-06-02)
 ------------------

-+ Support Python 3 versions
+* Support Python 3 versions

 0.1.3 (2013-05-28)
 ------------------

-- Disable ``--use-mirrors`` key by default for installing requirements via ``pip`` cause of latest `PyPI CDN changes
+* Disable ``--use-mirrors`` key by default for installing requirements via ``pip`` cause of latest `PyPI CDN changes
   <https://twitter.com/pythonpackaging/status/339143339356061696>`_

 0.1.2 (2013-05-28)
 ------------------

-+ Make ability to reuse cached pip files by storing them in ``~/.bootstrapper`` user directory by default
+* Make ability to reuse cached pip files by storing them in ``~/.bootstrapper`` user directory by default

 0.1.1 (2013-01-02)
 ------------------

-+ Use ``--use-mirrors`` key by default when ``pip`` installs requirements to virtual environment
+* Use ``--use-mirrors`` key by default when ``pip`` installs requirements to virtual environment

 0.1 (2012-09-26)
 ----------------

-- Initial release
+* Initial release